apache/ignite/modules/geospatial/readme.txt

 To enable geospatial module when starting a standalone node, move 'optional/ignite-geospatial' folder to 'libs' folder before running 'ggstart.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.
+Note!
+This module can be used only when Ignite indexing module is enabled.

 Importing geospatial Module In Maven Project
 ------------------------------------------